SevenShepherd/SevenShepherd.github.io/_posts/2023-01-23-dead-sea-scrolls.markdown

 ---
 layout: post
-title: "📜 The Dead Sea Scrolls, And Septuagint Are More Reliable Than The Masoretic Text"
+title: "📜 The Dead Sea Scrolls And Septuagint Are More Reliable Than The Masoretic Text"
-date: 2023-01-23 03:50:07 -0500
+date: 2023-01-23 04:00:00 -0500
 categories: methods families
 published: true
 ---